eoinkelly/notes/databases/learning-sql-book.md

 * JOIN
     * synonym for INNER JOIN
 * CROSS JOIN
+    * You get this if you do any JOIN without a join condition but it is better to explicitly use CROSS JOIN to let reader know it was deliberate.
     * returns every possible different row that can be created by combining two tables
     * this is what you get if you don't use a "join condition" (i.e. ON|USING)
     * The basic cross join with no constraints will take tables of (rows x columns) `NxM`, `AxB`